bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch can be used for navigation, by matching the current URL to a path name, mostly useful for testing match data without actually rendering a route

 1. How would you explain form validation to someone who has never programmed before?

+validation is the process of setting up tests to make sure the data we get from users is as good as we can make it

 1. In 1-2 sentences, define end to end testing.

+end to end testing a way to use code to interact with our applications.
+They do what a user would, and poke around adding content and testing features like buttons

 ## Instructions